 The last widespread white Christmas in the UK was in 2010.
 It was extremely unusual, as not only was there snow on the ground at 83% of stations (the highest amount ever recorded) but snow or sleet also fell at 19% of stations.

-Technically, 2015 was also a white Christmas in the UK with 10% of weather stations recording snow falling, however none reported any snow lying on the ground.
+Technically, 2017 was the last white Christmas in the UK, with 11% of weather stations recording snow falling.
+However, none reported any snow lying on the ground.
 This was also the case in 2016, when 6% of stations recorded falling snow, and in 2015, when 10% of stations saw snow.